 Did you know that a medical translator is not the same as a medical interpreter?
 Healthcare translations are text-based materials that you can provide to clients, such as a brochure, fact sheet or video.
 Even if the video is recorded, it is based on a script that has been translated from the original version.
 A medical interpreter, on the other hand, helps facilitate communication during a medical appointment (you can learn more about interpreting on our Interpreting Services page).
 This could be a consultation, surgery, physical therapy session or any number of other health-related appointments.
-A medical interpreter has the healthcare experience as well as the language skills needed to help both the patient and practitioner communicate and be understood.
+A medical interpreter has the healthcare experience as well as the language skills needed to help both the patient and provider communicate and be understood.

 Safely Including an Interpreter